ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/csharp/csharp_broadcast_ping_protocol_2_0.md

 using dynamixel_sdk;
 ```

-All libraries of Dynamixel SDK are wrapped into the `dynamixel_sdk` namespace.
+All libraries of DYNAMIXEL SDK are wrapped into the `dynamixel_sdk` namespace.

 ``` cs
 // Protocol version